Afiq2200546/INF2009-Project/README.md

 ## Problem Statement

 The goal of this project is to build an interactive Magic Mirror that integrates various sensors and an LLM-powered assistant for real-time data display and voice interactions.
 The system should provide:
-- Real-time health monitoring (body temperature, heart rate, humidity, etc.)
+- Health Tracking: Monitors heart rate, body temperature, ambient conditions, and humidity in real time.
-- Voice command capabilities using speech-to-text (STT)
+- Smart Dashboard: Displays your schedule, weather, and essential updates at a glance.
-- AI-powered responses using LLMs
+- Facial Recognition: Provides secure, personalized access to users.
-- Integration with MQTT for IoT-based data transfer
+- Voice Control: Enables speech-to-text commands for hands-free interaction.

 ## Components Used